On the probability of generating invariably a finite simple group

 \section{Groups of Lie type of large rank}

-In this section we prove Theorem \ref{main_theorem_bounded_away_zero} and Theorem \ref{main_theorem_absolute_constant_2} for groups of Lie type of large rank.
-We work with quasisimple groups $G$, rather that with the simple quotients $G/\Z(G)$ (this makes no difference, since $\Z(G)$ is contained in every maximal subgroup of $G$).
-Throughout, $G$ will be one of the groups $\SL_n(q)$, $\SU_n(q)$, $\Sp_n(q)$, $\Omega^\pm_n(q)$.
-We will denote by $V$ the natural $n$-dimensional module for $G$.
-We can assume that $n$ is sufficiently large along the proof.
+In this final section we prove Theorem \ref{main_theorem_bounded_away_zero} and Theorem \ref{main_theorem_absolute_constant_2} for groups of Lie type of large rank.
+We work with quasisimple groups $G$ rather than the simple quotients $G/\Z(G)$ (this makes no difference, since $\Z(G)$ is contained in every maximal subgroup of $G$).
+Specifically, consider the following groups: